ahi4/viruses/README.md

 # viruses

+Hello,

-repository of all spam with viruses I've found
+I'm collecting all spam with viruses I've found.